A comprehensive list of bills being tracked by ISTA.

 State Bill Page: HB1102

-HB1134PUBLIC MEETINGS.
+HB1134EXECUTIVE SESSIONS.
 (SMALTZ B) Allows meetings of a state or local agency governing body concerning the following topics to be held in executive session: (1) Employee health care options with respect to special exceptions to coverage.
-(2) Employee handbook changes.
+(2) Employee specific compensation or employment matters of individual employees (excluding general discussion of employee compensation during a budget process).
+(3) Employee handbook changes.
 (3) Review of negotiations on the performance of publicly bid contracts, when public knowledge may result in increased cost.
 (4) Solicitation of contract proposals containing a bidder's proprietary information.
-Allows a person to file a petition to challenge certain official actions taken at a meeting where a technological failure occurred in the live transmission or recording of the meeting.

 State Bill Page: HB1134